 What is Price Impact in DEX Trading?

-A clear guide to understanding price impact on decentralized exchanges (DEXs), why it occurs, how it differs from slippage, and how to manage it for better trade execution.
+A clear guide to understanding price impact on decentralized exchanges (DEXs), why it occurs, how it differs from slippage, and how to manage it for.

 What is Price Impact in DEX Trading?
 A Complete Guide